-WHDM 103: The Body at Work (3 credits)
+WHDM 106: The Body and Mind at Work (3 credits)

-The purpose of this course is to develop applied knowledge of physiological, biomechanical and psychomotor behaviour principles as they apply to work.
-This course provides a multidisciplinary introduction to physiological systems from the standpoint of the work context.
-The students will situate their learning about the body at work in different work situations.
-It provides a direct applied focus so students can tie their knowledge to supporting employee health in the workplace.
-The course will explore the interaction between work and physical health and well-being, and the effectiveness of workplace strategies developed to maintain worker health and capacity and to respond to problems.
+This course provides a multidisciplinary introduction to the interaction between physiological, biomechanical and psychomotor functioning and psychological, cognitive, and emotional processes.
+It provides an introduction to physiological and cognitive systems from the standpoint of the work context.
+Students will situate their learning about the body and mind at work in different work situations.
+The course provides an insight into the dynamic interaction between an individual and work using a biopsychosocial perspective on mental and physical functioning.
+It also explores the interaction between work and physical and mental health and well-being, and the effectiveness of workplace strategies developed to maintain worker health and capacity, and to respond to problems.

-WHDM 104: The Mind at Work (3 credits)
+WHDM 107: Workplace Prevention & Health Promotion (3 credits)